 \pgfmathsetmacro{\xboxsize}{0.3cm} \pgfmathsetmacro{\pqscale}{0.5cm}

-The next two algorithms deal with rectagular grid graphs where at least one of the $R_*$ blocks are missing.
-For the sake of definiteness, let us consider a rectangular grid graph $\mathcal{N}$ where $R_b$ blocks are missing, i.e., the left and right boundaries are filled with $R_\times$ blocks altenating with $R_a$ blocks.
+The next two algorithms deal with rectangular grid graphs where at least one of the $R_*$ blocks are missing.
+For the sake of definiteness, let us consider a rectangular grid graph $\mathcal{N}$ where $R_b$ blocks are missing, i.e., the left and right boundaries are filled with $R_\times$ blocks alternating with $R_a$ blocks.
 Moreover, we assume that only the top boundary is specified.
-In this case, algorithm (I) can still be used to achieve a propogation of the arrangement of the top boundary down through the grid graph.
+In this case, algorithm (I) can still be used to achieve a propagation of the arrangement of the top boundary down through the grid graph.
 Figure~\ref{fig:main-positive-downward-propagation} illustrates this situation.

 \pgfmathsetmacro{\xboxsize}{0.3cm} \pgfmathsetmacro{\pqscale}{0.5cm}